Spirent/iTest-assets/Libraries/DUTs/Community/di_adtran/README.md

 Argument | Description
 ------------ | -------------
 md | The name of the maintenence domain ma | The name of the maintenence association.
-At AT&T will always be "serv." level | The level for the maintenence domain. ccm_interval | The interval to send CCM heartbeats in seconds. component | The component setting.
+At AT&T will always be "serv."<br>
+level | The level for the maintenence domain.<br>
+ccm_interval | The interval to send CCM heartbeats in seconds.<br>
+component | The component setting.
 Typically 2. vlan | The vlan to associate.
-In EWS this will be set to "none." interface | The interface to be used. mep_id | The ID to assign to the MEP.
+In EWS this will be set to "none."<br>
+interface | The interface to be used. mep_id | The ID to assign to the MEP.
 ### remove_mep